Organization Chart for EPA's Region 3 Office

 - Chesapeake Bay Program Office (CBPO)

-Director: John Armstead
+Acting Director: John A. Armstead

 What We Do: LCD administers environmental statutes that protect our air, water and land environments, as well as the public's right-to-know about hazardous chemicals in their community.
 It protects the air from asbestos emissions and water and land from inefficient hazardous waste practices; conserves energy and natural resources through recycling and recovery; protects the public from pesticide misuse or contaminants; protects children from the hazards of lead-based paint and other environmental contaminants; and regulates underground storage tanks containing petroleum or hazardous substances.